lloydkevin/hugo-wd/content/post/2006-11-02-nifty-corners-rounded-corners-without-images.md

 [Alessandro Fulciniti][1] writes:

 > This is the original article.
 The technique has been improved with better browser support and a lot of new features.
 The new article has been published on the 6th of April 2005.
 You can read it [here][2].
 The final version is [Niftycube][3].
 >
 > Rounded Corners with CSS are a hot topic in web design: I think that there are hundreds of articles on them.
-This page is intended to present the solution I came up, that doesn&#8217;t requires images, extra markup nor CSS.
-Let&#8217;s start.
+This page is intended to present the solution I came up, that doesn't requires images, extra markup nor CSS.
+Let's start.

 Give them a look see: